-On August 15, 1941, orders were issued, to the company, for duty in the Philippines because of an event that happened during the summer.
-A squadron of American fighters was flying over Lingayen Gulf when one of the pilots noticed something odd.
-He took his plane down and identified a buoy in the water.
-He came upon more buoys that lined up, in a straight line for 30 miles to the northwest, in the direction of a Japanese occupied island, with a large radio transmitter, hundreds of miles away.
-The squadron continued its flight plane and flew south to Mariveles and then returned to Clark Field.
-By the time the planes landed, it was too late to do anything that day.
+A squadron of American fighters was flying over Lingayen Gulf when one of the pilots, whose plane was lower than the rest, noticed something odd in the water.
+He took his plane down and identified a flagged buoy in the water and another in the distance.
+The planes came upon more buoys that lined up, in a straight line for 30 miles to the northwest, in the direction of a Japanese occupied island hundreds of miles away.
+The island had a large radio transmitter on it.
+The squadron continued its flight plan and flew south to Mariveles before returning to Clark Field.
+By the time the planes landed that evening, it was too late to do anything that day.

 The next morning, another squadron was sent to the area and found that the buoys had been picked up by a fishing boat which was seen making its way toward shore.
 Since communication between and Air Corps and Navy was poor, the boat was not intercepted.
 It was at that time the decision was made to build up the American military presence in the Philippines.

 After leaving Hawaii, the ship took a southerly route away from the main shipping lanes.
 It was at this time that it was joined by the U.S.S.
-Astoria, a heavy cruiser, and an unknown destroyer which were its escorts.
+Astoria, a heavy cruiser, an unknown destroyer, and the U.S.S.
+Guadalupe, a fleet replenishment oiler, were its escorts.
 During this part of the trip, on several occasions, smoke was seen on the horizon, and the Astoria took off in the direction of the smoke.
 Each time it was found that the smoke was from a ship belonging to a friendly country.

 For the next four months, the members of the company did several things.
 Since anti-personnel shells had not arrived before the war started, they converted WWI anti-personnel shells for use by the tanks.
 They set up fuel dumps for the tanks to use during the withdrawal into Bataan, and they manufactured or scavenged spare parts for the tanks.